Learning Variable Impedance Skills from Demonstrations with Passivity Guarantee: Proposed Approach

 $\dot{\boldsymbol{x}}_{t}$ and $\ddot{\boldsymbol{x}}_{t}$ are the first and second time derivatives of ${\boldsymbol{x}}_{t}$ that can be easily computed once the position and time information are acquired, and the interaction forces $\boldsymbol{f}_{t}^{e}$ can be directly measured using a force sensor mounted on the robot's end-effector.
 By using $\boldsymbol{e}, \dot{\boldsymbol{e}}, \ddot{\boldsymbol{e}}$ to represent the position, velocity, and acceleration errors between real motions and reference motions, equation (\ref{equ:2}) can be reformulated as:

 Subsequently, the robot's behavior can be customized by modifying the stiffness within the refer trajectories in the interaction model (\ref{equ:2}).
 To attain an ideal human-like behavior, the variables $\boldsymbol{K}_{t}$ can be acquired through demonstrations conducted by human teachers.
+And In the context of human-robot interaction, the robot's slow movement allows us to simplify the dynamics of the system.
+Specifically, equation (\ref{equ:3}) can be approximated as a second-order damping-spring system, described as follows:

 By observing and recording the actions and behaviors of skilled human teachers, the robot can learn and extract the desired variable parameters $\boldsymbol{K}_{t}$ that represent the stiffness characteristics of the human.